Queries

 useQuery hook with an interval in milliseconds:

-By setting the
+By setting

-pollInterval to 500, you'll fetch the current breed's image from the server every 0.5 seconds.
+pollInterval to 500, we fetch the current breed's image from the server every 0.5 seconds.
 Note that if you set

 pollInterval to

-0, the query will not poll.
+0, the query does not poll.

 You can also start and stop polling dynamically with the